-With Russia refusing to commit to sanctions on Iran while protracting the negotiations on nuclear arms reduction, the average American politico might begin to wonder whether their former Cold War rival is obstructing US foreign policy for the sheer fun of it.
+With Russia refusing to commit to sanctions on Iran while protracting the negotiations on nuclear arms reduction, the average American politico might begin to wonder whether their former Cold War rival is obstructing American foreign policy for the sheer fun of it.

 Owen Matthews believes it’s exactly that.
 Writing for Newsweek, he claims that as Moscow’s power wanes, “it clings to relevance the only way it knows how — by playing the nuisance card.”